 We’ve all been there: your toddler keeps throwing the same book at you and you reluctantly agree.
 You feel bad because you know he only wants to be close to you and really, really loves that story.
 It’s only a story, it shouldn’t irritate you that much.
 Yet, you would rather eat nails than force the words you know by heart out again, and again.
 And again.

 Now, let me tell you there is hope.
 There are ways to make this “phase” more bearable for everyone.
 Because if you have more than one child I know you know it goes from bad to worse real quick!

 There are different tricks I have up my sleeve for when healthy story or song obsessions like these emerge.
-After all, I have about 5 years of experience in the area and remember our first episode vividly.
+And I’ll happily share.

 Old Macdonald had a Farm Small World